 Dale not only has a great ear for music, but a great ear for people.
 He is a wonderful listener and a loyal friend.
 He sincerely enjoys his patients and is committed to continually honing hiss kills to better serve them.

 He loves his new career as a PA with the Idaho Hand Institute and is looking forward to meeting and helping new and returning patients.

 Certified Physician's Assistant

 A native of Pocatello, Jason Romriell serves as one of our skilled Physician's Assistant's, and has been practicing in Orthopedics since 2001.
 He graduated from Highland High School after which he served in the Navy as a hospital corpsman.
-He also served a Spanish–speaking mission for the LDS church in San Antonio, Texas.
+He also served a Spanish–speaking mission for the Church of Jesus Christ of Latter-day Saints in San Antonio, Texas.
 In 2001 he graduated from the PA Program at Idaho State University.
 Jason is a member of The American Academy of Physician Assistants and Physician Assistants in Orthopedic Surgery.